go-echarts/statsview/README.md

 ## ⚙️ Configuration

 Statsview gets a variety of configurations for the users.
-Everyone could customize their favorite charts style.
+Everyone could customize their favorite charts style with `viewer.SetConfiguration(...)` method.

 ```golang
 // WithInterval sets the interval(in Millisecond) of collecting and pulling metrics